colddiver/brlaser/README.md

 - ./autogen.sh
 - ./configure
+- make
+- make install

+If you get the following errors under FreeBSD:

+* /brlaser-master/src/main.cc:68: undefined reference to `libiconv_open'
+* /brlaser-master/src/main.cc:78: undefined reference to `libiconv'
+* /brlaser-master/src/main.cc:84: undefined reference to `libiconv_close'

-Edit the resulting Makefile and replace
+Edit the Makefile and replace

+* LIBS =
-LIBS =  by LIBS = -liconv
+* by LIBS = -liconv

 You may need to install some dependencies (complete gcc, autoconf, etc.)